saravmani/mycloud/Rem/Self/DotNet/EntityFrameworkCORE/ShadowForeignKeyProperty.md

-#### What is *Shadow Foreign Key Property* ?
+#### Shadow Foreign Key Property
+###### Entity framework Core uses shadow foreign key property, When there is no actual foreign key property defined ..

    In entity framework if foreign key property is NOT defined, a shadow foreign key property will be introduced by default.
-But it is not recomended.
-We should define foreign key in dependent class.
+   (But it is not recomended to not create foreign key property.
+We should define foreign key in dependent class)

   > Ex:
 ```csharp